Rocky IV: Plot

 On the night of the match, Rocky enters to a hostile jeering crowd.
-Drago is introduced with cheers and an elaborate patriotic ceremony, with the Soviet general secretary and the Politburo in attendance.
+Drago is introduced with cheers and an elaborate patriotic ceremony, with the Soviet General Secretary and Politburo in attendance.
 In contrast to his match with Apollo, Drago immediately goes on the offensive.
 Rocky takes a pounding in the first round, but toward the end of the second round he lands a right hook that cuts Drago's left eye.
 Between rounds, Duke encourages Rocky by telling him he's proven Drago is only human, and Drago comments to his trainers that Rocky "is like a piece of iron."

 The two boxers spend the next dozen rounds trading blows, with Rocky managing to hold his ground despite Drago's best efforts.
 As the 12th round begins, the Russian crowd starts to cheer for Rocky.
-After Koloff berates Drago for not finishing the fight, Drago rebels, throwing him from the ring and directly addressing the Soviet leadership, stating he fights only for himself.
-In the final round, with both fighters exhausted, Rocky seizes an opening to unleash a series of blows that KOs Drago, avenging Apollo's death.
+After Koloff berates Drago for not finishing the fight and seeing the crowd turn on him, Drago rebels, throwing him from the ring and directly addressing the Soviet leadership, stating he fights only for himself.
+In the final round, with both fighters exhausted, Rocky unleashes a series of blows that KOs Drago, avenging Apollo's death.

 Rocky gives a victory speech, acknowledging the crowd's initial disdain of him, but points out that it changed to respect during the fight.
-He says it is like the wider disdain between Russians and Americans, but that he and the crowd have come to respect and admire each other during the course of the fight.
+He compares it to the wider disdain between Russians and Americans, except that he and the crowd have come to respect and admire each other during the course of the fight.
 Rocky adds that the crowd has seen "two guys killin' each other, but I guess that's better than 20 million".
 Rocky finally declares, "If I can change, and you can change, then everybody can change!"
-The Soviet General Secretary stands and passionately applauds Rocky, and his aides follow suit.
+The General Secretary stands and passionately applauds Rocky, and his aides follow suit.
 Rocky ends his speech by wishing his son Rocky Jr. a Merry Christmas, and throws his arms into the air in victory as the crowd applauds.